KD5VMF/Arduino-UNO-R4-Wifi/README.md

-# Pong Game on Arduino UNO R4 WiFi
+# Pong AI Plus
-This project implements a classic Pong game using an Arduino UNO R4 WiFi and an LED matrix.
-Two AI-controlled players continuously play against each other, with movement rules where each player can only move after the other player hits the ball.

-The game will start slow, but it will speed up.
+Pong AI Plus is an enhanced version of the classic Pong game, designed for the Arduino UNO R4 WiFi.
+This version introduces advanced AI that predicts the ball's trajectory and moves the paddles accordingly.
+With adjustable difficulty levels, you can fine-tune the challenge to suit your preferences.

 Features
-AI-controlled paddles
-Dynamic game speed
-Continuous play with reset functionality
-How to Run
-Connect your Arduino UNO R4 WiFi to your computer.
-Upload the provided code to your Arduino.
-Watch the AI players battle it out!
+Dynamic AI: AI predicts the ball's landing position and moves intelligently.
+Difficulty Levels: Choose from Easy, Medium, or Hard difficulty.
+Scoring System: Track player scores on the Serial Monitor.
 Requirements
 Arduino UNO R4 WiFi
 LED Matrix
 Arduino IDE
+Installation
+Download the code and open it in the Arduino IDE.
+Connect your Arduino UNO R4 WiFi.
+Upload the code to your Arduino and start playing!
+How to Play
+The game is fully AI-controlled.
+Both paddles will battle it out, with the score displayed on the Serial Monitor.
+Adjust the difficulty in the code to increase the challenge.

 License
-This project is open-source.
-Feel free to modify and improve it!
+This project is open-source and available under the MIT License.
+Feel free to modify and share!